Women in Antarctica: Women gain ground

 Studies done in the early 2000s showed that women's inclusion in Antarctic groups were beneficial overall.
-In the early 2000s, Robin Burns has found that female scientists who enjoyed their experience in Antarctica were ones who were able to finish their scientific work, to see through the project into completion.
+In the early 2000s, Robin Burns had found that female scientists who enjoyed their experience in Antarctica, were the ones who were able to finish their scientific work and to complete their projects.

 Recent history

 American Lynne Cox swam a mile in Antarctic water in 2003.

-In 2005, writer Gretchen Legler describes how there were many more women in Antarctica that year and that some were lesbians.
+In 2005, writer Gretchen Legler described how there were many more women in Antarctica that year and that some were lesbians.
 International Women's Day in 2012 saw more than fifty women celebrating in Antarctica and who made up 70% of the International Antarctic Expedition.
 In 2013, when the Netherlands opened their first Antarctic Lab, Corina Brussaard was there to help set it up.